-As of early 2020, you can also block specific search terms in the YouTube Android app, and on the YouTube web page in Android and Windows browsers.
-This doesn't work on iOS or Macs.
+As of mid-2020, you can also block specific search terms in the YouTube Android app, and on the YouTube web page in Android, iOS and Windows browsers.
+This doesn't work on Macs.

 The final feature for app monitoring in Kaspersky Safe Kids overlaps with time management.
 On the main application-monitoring settings page, there is a full list of your child's apps, and you can select Forbidden, Allowed or Restricted for each one.

 If you choose Restricted, you then get a popup menu that lets you set a time limit for that one app in a given day.
 This works with the time-management features, so you can, for example, say that your child can use their phone for 3 hours daily but watch YouTube for only 30 minutes.

 Kaspersky Safe Kids offers one of the more comprehensive web-filtering feature sets among the parental-control apps that I tested.
 There are a total of 14 categories (a far cry from the 150 categories offered by MMGuardian but probably enough for most users), and each can be flagged as Forbidden, Allowed, or Warning.

 By default, Kaspersky Safe Kids will automatically flag these for each category based on the age of your child, but you can make changes as you see fit.